NandhanThiravia/Graph_Theory/README.md

 14. Find number of groups.
 [Grouping]
 15. Find number of paths between 2 nodes [Graph2.countOfPath]
 16. Find distance of each coordinate from nearest 1's.
 [Distance]
+17. Find Mother Vertex in a Directed Graph.
+[MotherVertex]